Project Lifesaver

 Physician Outreach

 The Alzheimer’s Alliance works with the medical professionals in Smith County – educating them about our services and encouraging them to connect their patients who have been diagnosed with any form of dementia to our organization.
-We believe caregiver burn out is treatable and preventable.
+If you are a medical professional in Smith County and would like some free brochures for your office, call Rebecca at 903-509-8323 x1010.
+We believe caregiver burnout is treatable and preventable.
 We would love to be considered a part of the patient’s care team from the day of diagnosis of any form of dementia.
-No one has to walk this road alone.